Observations in TNG: "The Nth Degree"

 A better look at the metal ball over Barclay's head.
 A better look at the set in HD.

 The USS Enterprise-D (the 4-foot model) flies ever closer to the anomaly.
 This footage, like many other shots of the ship in this episode, was newly created for "The Nth Degree".
-A screenshot from "Time Squared" shows what the 6-foot model looks like from a similar angle.
+A shot from "Time Squared" shows what the 6-foot model looks like from a similar angle.

 "Time Squared"